streetturtle/awesome-wm-widgets/battery-widget/README.md

  ![Battery Widget](./bat-wid-3.png)

 Note that widget uses the Arc icon theme, so it should be [installed](https://github.com/horst3180/arc-icon-theme#installation) first under **/usr/share/icons/Arc/** folder.

+Also it's worth mentioning that if the charge is more that 95% the widget is hidden.
+This is done intentionally in order to save some space on wibox when laptop is plugged in dock station or power socket.

 ## Installation